caperaven/pr-training/coding_standard.md

 1. The open bracket is on the same line as the condition.
 1. Alsways use === unless you do a null check then use ==

+There are minor exceptions to the rule.
+One such case is if you want to check an attribute value and see if it is equal to a number value.
+Attributes are always string but ("2" == 2) is a valid use case scenario also.
+Descression advised.

 ## Processing class properties